Is Glasgow safe to visit? A comprehensive safety guide

 A safe trip to Glasgow

 As a port city, Glasgow is a very beautiful place.
 It has plenty to offer tourists and you'll fall in love with that real Scottish charm!
-It is definitely not the most dangerous city to visit and as long as you take the necessary precautions you can absolutely have a safe time here.
+It is definitely a safe city to visit and as long as you take the necessary precautions you can absolutely have a safe time here.
 Before booking your plane tickets read up on Where to Stay in Glasgow: The Ultimate Guide, and How to Get Around Glasgow.